43+ Remote Learning Activities for K-12: 2026 Guide

 Tutorial Videos Screenshot

-Students become peer instructors, scripting and recording concise how-to videos.
+Students become peer instructors, scripting and recording concise how to videos.
 Teaching a concept cements mastery while honing sequencing and digital communication.

 5. Thinking About Thinking Advice Videos